1 Language Models: What and Why

 The traditional form of representing text is the so-called bag-of-words (BOW) schema.
 As the name implies, this means representing text as an unordered set (i.e. a bag) of words.
 The simplest way to represent one word is to use a one-hot encoded (OHE) vector.
 An OHE vector only has one of its elements “turned on” with a 1.
 All other elements are 0.
 See Figure 1.11 (top part) for an example.

 You may have heard of TF-IDF as a common way to represent text data.
-We don’t include it in this section because we are only listing word representations.
-TF-IDF vectors are used to represent a document, not a single word.
-Again, refer back to Chapter 04 where we’ll explain these concepts in detail.
+We don’t include it in this section because TF-IDF vectors are used to represent a document, not a single word.
+Again, refer back to ?sec-ch-representing-words-and-documents-as-vectors where we’ll explain these concepts in detail.

 Although simple, BOW encoding works reasonably well in practice, for many NLP tasks—they are usually combined with some form of weighting such as TF-IDF (see callout above).

 Now for the problems.
 Firstly, OHE vectors are sparse (only one element is “on” and all others are “off”) and large (their length must be the size of the vocabulary).
-This means they are very memory/compute intensive to work with and not many ML algorithms deal with such high-cardinality data very well.
+This means they are memory- and compute-intensive to work with.
 Secondly, OHE vectors encode no semantic information at all.
-The OHE vector for the word “cow” is just as distant (geometrically speaking) from the word “bull” as it is from the word “spacecraft”.
+The OHE vector for the word “cow” is just as geometrically “distant” from the word “bull” as it is from the word “spacecraft”.

-We mentioned learned representations in Section 1.2.2 when we said that one of the by-products of training a neural LM was the creation of fixed-length representation vectors for each word.
-These are called word embeddings.
+We mentioned learned representations in Section 1.2.2 when we said that one of the by-products of training a neural LM was the creation of word embeddings: fixed-length representation vectors for each word.

-Another advantage of embeddings is that they get continually better (in the sense of encoding increasingly rich semantic information) as the LMs they were trained by get larger and more powerful.
-See Table 1.2 for a summarized comparison between OHE vectors and Word embeddings:
+Another advantage of embeddings is that they get continually more accurate as the LMs they are trained on get larger and more powerful.
+See Table 1.2 for a summarized comparison between OHE vectors and word embeddings:

 Word2vec (Mikolov et al. (2013)) was one of the first LMs trained exclusively to produce embeddings.
-It showed that a relatively simple architecture (a shallow, linear neural net) able to train on much more data beats more complex models by far.
+It showed that a relatively simple architecture (a shallow, linear neural net) trained on more data beats more complex models by far.

 The embeddings produced by Word2vec were so good that one could even perform arithmetic on them and arrive at reasonable results.
 Figure 1.12 shows an example of this: the country-capital relationship can be represented as a vector addition.
 If you add the vector that represents the country-capital relationship to the vector that represents a country, you will arrive close enough to the vector that represents its capital city!

-Word embeddings (learned through language models) were a massive boon to NLP tasks—they could be used as a drop-in replacement for OHE vectors.
-But that’s still not the end of the story.
-Let’s see how LMs can be used for NLP at large.
+Word embeddings were an immediate boon to NLP tasks: they could immediately be used as a drop-in replacement for OHE vectors.

 Language models harness massive amounts of data to learn increasingly good representations of words.
 This boosts the performance of any other downstream NLP task using those.